Configuration of filtration mode¶

 directive¶

-Support of the wallarm_mode
+directive.
+Peculiarities of how the wallarm_mode

-directive in the filtering node configuration file, you can define filtration modes for different contexts.
+directive in the filtering node configuration file.
+You can define filtration modes for different contexts.
 These contexts are ordered from the most global to the most local in the following list:

 http